Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 ## Getting Started

-1. Create a new issue for the solution you wish to work on or ask to be assigned any of the issues we currently have [here](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues)
+1. Create a new issue for the solution you wish to work on with your team or ask to be assigned any of the issues we currently have [here](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues)

-2. Work on the solution and when you're sure it's complete, create a PR
+2. Work on the solution with your team and when you're sure it's complete, create a PR

 ## Prizes